Administrative Relations between Centre and State

-The framers of the Indian Constitution never intended to create administrative co-operation and co-ordination between the center and states.
+The Indian Constitution’s framers never wanted to bring about administrative cooperation and collaboration between the center and the states.

-The executive power of the State is to be exercised in such a way as to ensure compliance with the laws made by the Parliament.
+The State’s executive authority is to be exercised in such a way as to ensure conformity with the Parliament’s laws.

-Further, the Union Executive is empowered to give directions to a State, if necessary, for the requisite purpose.
+Furthermore, the executive of the Union shall be empowered to give directions to a State for the required purpose, if necessary.

-The Union Government can issue directions to the States to ensure compliance with the laws of the Parliament for construction and maintenance of means of communications, declared to be of national and military importance, and also on the measures for the protection of Railways.
+The Government of the Union may issue directions to States to ensure compliance with Parliament’s laws on the construction and maintenance of communications media, which have been declared to be of national and military importance, and also on railway security measures.

-In addition to all this, the Parliament can alone adjudicate on inter-state river disputes.
+Amid all this, Parliament alone will adjudicate on conflicts over the inter-state flow.

-Also, a provision has been made for constituting an Inter-State Council to advise the president on inter-state disputes.
+It has always been a clause to appoint an Inter-State Council to advise the president on inter-state conflicts.

-Even the State governments may delegate some of its administrative functions relating to the State subjects, to Union Government for a specified period.
+Even the governments of the State may delegate for a defined duration some of their administrative functions relating to the subjects of the State, to the Union Government.

-These include the creation of All India Services such as IAS and IPS and placing members of these services in key administrative positions in the states.
+These involve establishing All India Services such as IAS and IPS and putting representatives of these services in key state administrative positions.

-The presence of All India Service Officers further paves way for the Central Government to exercise its authority and control over the states.
+All India Service Officers ‘ presence further paves the way for the Central Government to exercise its authority over state power.

-The Constitution also makes provision for the creation of new All India Service by the Parliament on the recommendation of the Rajya Sabha.
+The Constitution also provides for the formation by Parliament of a new All India Service on Rajya Sabha’s recommendation.

-The President also puts the entire control of the state administrative machinery under the control of the Union.
+The President also puts the entire operation of the administrative machinery of the state under Union power.

-The Union Government has wide powers to issue directions based on the subjective view of the Union and may, therefore, interfere with the state autonomy in the field of administration.
+The Government of the Union has broad powers to issue directives based on the Union’s subjective point of view and can thus interfere with state autonomy in the field of administration.

-Ordinarily, the central police force and Army are posted to the states at the request of the State Government.
+The central police force and army are usually assigned to the states at the request of the government of the State.

-Thus, the center plays a very important role in the administrative sphere of activity concerning the States.
+Thus the center plays a very important role in the State-related administrative sphere of operation.